Traveling on a budget starts with a few basic things.

 5. Call directly when making HOTEL or RENTAL CAR reservations – and ask some questions

-- Can you beat the price I found on (Kayak, Expedia, etc…)?
-Listing their rooms on these sites is necessary for these hotels as so many do their shopping there..
-However, they LOSE money when you book through them.
-They have interest in getting you to book directly through them.
+- Can you beat the price I found on (Kayak, Trivago, etc…)?
+Listing their rooms on these sites is necessary for these hotels to fill rooms as most people do their shopping there..
+However, they LOSE money when patrons book through them. (commissions) They have interest in getting you to book directly through them.
 Give them the opportunity to offer you a better rate to ‘win back’ your business from these sites.

 - Has the price changed?
 Rates in the travel industry fluctuate drastically.
 Check for rate decreases and don’t be afraid to ask for the lower price if there’s been a reduction.
 This is most likely to work with hotels as rental car rates typically go UP when booked at the last minute.